snorrewb/GoodTalk/README.md

-# SwapPilots
+# GoodTalk
-Lets the player easily swap the captains of two craft in X4: Foundations
+Reassign crew using the conversation wheel in X4: Foundations